jamesshore/quixote/docs/ElementRendered.md

 * [Back to API overview.](api.md)
 * [Back to descriptor overview.](descriptors.md)

 The ElementRendered descriptor represents whether an element is rendered on the page or not.
-(It also has sub-descriptors that describe which parts of the element is rendered.)
+(It also has sub-descriptors that describe which parts of the element are rendered.)
 An element is non-rendered when:

 * It isn't part of the DOM (for example, if [`QElement.remove()`](QElement.md#elementremove) has been called).
 * The `display:none` CSS property is set.